WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

    the Store.
 The Store receives completed harvests from the Harvest Agents, and performs tasks as requested by the Webapp.

--  The legacy H1 Harvest Agent is self-contained.
-It contains the Heritrix v1 crawler as a dependency.

 -  The Heritrix H3 crawlers are not aware of their agents.
 Instead the H3 Harvest Agent tracks the Heritrix3 crawler.
 They run as separate applications within their own JVMs.